 The Targeting Aging with Metformin (TAME) study, led by Dr. Nir Barzilai, scientific director of the American Federation for Aging Research, will engage with over 3 000 people, between the ages of 65 and 79, over a period of six years.
 The clinical trials over the six-year period will test the anti-aging effects of metformin and evaluate if those taking metformin experience delayed development or progression of age-related chronic diseases—such as heart disease, cancer, and dementia.

 As of now, no company has agreed to fund the study (likely because the thought of a single drug being effective enough to treat multiple conditions spells trouble for Big Pharma), so the study is on hold.

 That said, the American Federation for Aging Research is seeking contributions in order to start the study.
 So, if you’d like to make a donation, you can do so here.

 Should I use metformin to boost my longevity?

 While metformin is a prescribed anti-diabetic drug, that does not mean that you shouldn’t take precautions when using it.

-For one, metformin is known to interfere with the absorption of B12, and a vitamin B12 deficiency can cause a variety of symptoms, such as fatigue, headaches and depression.
-Additionally, the deficiency can also increase the risk for anemia.
+For one, metformin is known to interfere with the absorption of B12, and a vitamin B12 deficiency can cause a variety of symptoms, such as fatigue, headaches, and depression.
+Additionally, the deficiency can also increase the risk of anemia.
 As such, individuals using metformin should regularly check their B12 levels.

 Additionally, if you are looking to take metformin, make sure to do your research first.
 Earlier this year, the FDA announced that New Jersey-based Viona Pharmaceuticals was voluntarily recalling 23 lots of metformin hydrochloride extended-release tablets.
 According to Viona, the tablets were found to be contaminated with NDMA, a carcinogen,